 Most people, given the choice, will opt to sit in a chair with a back rest in almost any situation.
 This is especially true with bar stools because of the added height.
 Not only does the backrest offer support for a more comfortable sitting position but it also gives a feeling of security and safety.
 This might be especially useful considering that many bar stools may play host to an occupant who has had a drink or two.

-Where to use a Shaker and Breakfast Bar Stool
+Where to use a Shaker, Counter and Breakfast Bar Stool

 Bar Stools are not only useful at the standard breakfast bar.
 Larger homes with central kitchen islands are the perfect place to allow guests and family to sit and chat while enjoying a glass of wine.
 Some houses have dedicated bar areas where perhaps a traditional bar stool does not fit with the interior feel.
 Here a Barista, Breakfast or Shaker Style Bar Stool would make a perfect option.
 Backed stools can even be used in studios design studios and workshops where the work area are elevated.

 Whether the home follows a more contemporary theme or a classical styling stools can always play a role by looking great, providing elevated comfort and being a critical part of the interior design.
 Where the barista style bar stool might sit in a sleek modern kitchen a more traditional shaker style bar stool can be at home in a traditional kitchen or dining area.
 For simple elegance a counter stool can be perfect.
 A counter stool can slide neatly under the bar or counter leaving walkways clear.
 However, when needed a luxury counter stool can provide the perfect spot to perch for socialising, food and more.